JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 ```

 In order to use the `Vec` successfully as a set, we will need to manually ensure that no duplicate
 entries are added.
-And to ensure reasonable performance, we will enforce that the `Vec` always
+To ensure reasonable performance, we will enforce that the `Vec` always
-remain sorted.
+remains sorted.
 This allows for quickly determining whether an item is present using a
 [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).

 ## Adding Members

-Any user may join the membership set by calling the `add_member` dispatchable, so long as they are
+Any user may join the membership set by calling the `add_member` dispatchable, providing they are
 not already a member and the membership limit has not been reached.
 We check for these two
 conditions first, and then insert the new member only after we are sure it is safe to do so.